Finding A Resolution Through Divorce Mediation

 A divorce can cost you substantial time, money and stress.
 Mediation can take less time, cost less money and cause less stress.
 If divorce mediation is an option you and your spouse are willing to explore, contact Boynton, Waldron, Doleac, Woodman & Scott, P.A., in Portsmouth, New Hampshire.

 Our clients come first.
 Contact us at 603-319-1074.

-Divorce mediation may help you reach a mutual agreement.
+Divorce mediation may help you reach agreement.

 The court may order mediation.
-If there are children under age 18 and if there are no domestic violence issues, the court may order family law mediation.
+If there are children under 18 and if there are no domestic violence issues, the court may order family law mediation.
 Through extensive experience, the courts and family lawyers know that mediated agreements are more likely to fit the particular needs of both parties and the family.

 You can rely on a trained, experienced mediator.
 Attorney Christine Woodman Casa has completed court-approved family law mediation training.
 She has the legal knowledge, experience, compassion and patience to help people reach agreements that work well.
 As a mediator, she is neutral and does not advocate for or represent either party against the other.
 Both parties should have their own lawyer review any divorce agreement before signing.

 At our law firm, you can find a trained mediator or a lawyer who can represent you in mediation.
 Contact us for an appointment to discuss family law mediation and whether it would work for you.
 We represent family law clients in New Hampshire and Maine.